Yelp/osxcollector/README.md

 * _How'd that malware get there?_
 * _How can I prevent and detect further infection?_

-Yelp automates the analysis of most OSXCollector runs converting OSXCollector output into an easily readable and actionable summary of _just the suspicious stuff_.
+Yelp automates the analysis of most OSXCollector runs converting its output into an easily readable and actionable summary of _just the suspicious stuff_.
+Check out [OSXCollector Output Filters project](https://github.com/Yelp/osxcollector_output_filters) to learn how to make the most of the automated OSXCollector output analysis.

 ## Performing Collection
 `osxcollector.py` is a single Python file that runs without any dependencies on a standard OSX machine.
 This makes it really easy to run collection on any machine - no fussing with brew, pip, config files, or environment variables.
 Just copy the single file onto the machine and run it.